ORF – The Austrian Broadcasting Corporation

 ORF is the leading multimedia platform in Austria and one of Europe’s most successful public service broadcasters with an audience of millions.
 ORF is the undisputed Austrian market leader in television, radio and online.

-Every day, 63,2% of Austrians are tuning in to the ORF-radio-programs (4,9 million listeners) and these numbers rise to a weekly reach of 85,2% (6,67 million listeners).
-In 2019, the ORF radio-fleet reached 74% market share, making it the 3rd most successful public service radio group in Europe.
+Every day, 58% of Austrians are tuning in to the ORF-radio-programs (4,7 million listeners) and in 2023, the ORF radio-fleet reached 65% market share.